meteor/meteor/client/full-api/api/accounts.md

 from an untrusted client so make sure to validate any values you read from it.
-The `user` argument is created on the server and contains a proposed user object with all the automatically generated fields required for the user to log in.
+The `user` argument is created on the server and contains a proposed user object with all the automatically generated fields required for the user to log in, including the `_id`.

 The function should return the user document (either the one passed in or a newly-created object) with whatever modifications are desired.
 The returned